Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: Characteristic At Least 5

-\begin{prop} Suppose that $p=19$ and $a=1$.
-If $H$ is not a blueprint for $\Vmin$ then $H$ stabilizes an $\sl_2$-subalgebra of $L(G)$, or $H$ is a Serre embedding. \end{prop} \begin{pf} When $p=19$, there are two non-generic unipotent classes, $E_7(a_1)$ and $E_7$, cases (xxvii) and (xxviii) above.
+\begin{proposition} Suppose that $p=19$ and $a=1$.
+If $H$ is not a blueprint for $M(E_7)$ then $H$ stabilizes a unique $3$-space on $L(E_7)$ that is an $\slf_2$-subalgebra of $L(E_7)$, or $H$ is a Serre embedding. \end{proposition} \begin{proof} When $p=19$, there are two non-generic unipotent classes, $E_7(a_1)$ and $E_7$, cases (\ref{li:sl2first19}) and (\ref{li:sl2last19}) above.
 As $p\equiv 3\bmod 4$ there is a unique self-dual indecomposable module congruent to any given integer modulo $p$.
 For $E_7(a_1)$ the $12$ and $6$ in the action of $u$ must therefore come from simple summands, leaving a single projective module of dimension $38$.
 Only two possibilities yield conspicuous sets of composition factors, namely $P(16)\oplus 12\oplus 6$ and $P(4)\oplus 12\oplus 6$.
-The second of these has no corresponding set of composition factors on $L(G)$, with the first of these yielding the unique action
+The second of these has no corresponding set of composition factors on $L(E_7)$, with the first of these yielding the unique action

-with the $3$ being an $\sl_2$-subalgebra of $L(G)$ by Proposition \ref{prop:sl2ifsplitoff}.
+with the $3$ being an $\slf_2$-subalgebra of $L(E_7)$ by Proposition \ref{prop:sl2ifsplitoff}.

 The remaining case is $u$ coming from the regular class, where as with the $E_7(a_1)$ case the $10$ from the action of $u$ must yield a simple summand, with the rest projective.
-There are again two conspicuous sets of composition factors for $\Vmin\downarrow_H$, coming from $P(4)\oplus 18$ and $P(10)\oplus 18$.
-The first has no corresponding set of composition factors on $L(G)$, and the second has a single set, which since $u$ is projective on $L(G)$, must be arranged so that $L(G)\downarrow_H$ is
+There are again two conspicuous sets of composition factors for $M(E_7)\downarrow_H$, coming from $P(4)\oplus 18$ and $P(10)\oplus 18$.
+The first has no corresponding set of composition factors on $L(E_7)$, and the second has a single set, which since $u$ is projective on $L(E_7)$, must be arranged so that $L(E_7)\downarrow_H$ is

-While the $3$-dimensional submodule is a subalgebra of $L(G)$, it is not obviously an $\sl_2$-subalgebra because we cannot apply Proposition \ref{prop:sl2ifsplitoff}.
-This is a Serre embedding as defined in Definition \ref{defn:serreembedding}, as needed. \end{pf}
+While the $3$-dimensional submodule is a subalgebra of $L(E_7)$, it is not obviously an $\slf_2$-subalgebra because we cannot apply Proposition \ref{prop:sl2ifsplitoff}.
+This is a Serre embedding as defined in Definition \ref{defn:serreembedding}, as needed. \end{proof}

-The last case is $p=23$ and the regular unipotent class, to conclude this section.
+The last case is $p=23$ and the regular unipotent class, to conclude this section, chapter and article.